How to Build a High-Performing Marketing Team

 Metrics like CPA, impressions and conversions are important, of course, but they are simply a means to an end – which is to grow revenue.
 The moment the focus shifts away from revenue and onto something else, then you’re doing it wrong.

 But how do you assemble a marketing team of this ilk?
-In this post we’ll show you how to build a high-performing marketing team.
+In this post we’ll show you how to build a high-performing marketing team, including insights from a sales funnel agency.

 Defining Top Marketing Performers